 What Is Reflective Glass?

-Optimal Daylight and Glare Management
+Optimal Glare Management

-Where Can it be Used?
+Where Can it Be Used?

 Structural Façade Glazing

-For building façade, nothing works better than glass – glimmering as the sun hits its surface, reflecting the changing sky; truly, a visual masterpiece.
+For building façade, nothing works better than glass – glimmering as the sun hits its surface, reflecting the changing sky; indeed, a visual masterpiece.
 Yet, at the same time, the building’s interiors can suffer from solar glare and overheating.

 This is why most structural façade glazing is done using reflective glass.
 It minimises heat ingress and solar glare to lower reliance on AC units, keeping the indoors cooler throughout the day.